-Are you struggling with writing tweets that get clicks back to your content?
+Are you struggling with your Twitter marketing and writing tweets that get clicks back to your content?
 It can be a challenge – trust me, I know.

-In fact, Twitter’s CMO, Leslie Berland, recently put it best in a speech at CES 2017 in an attempt to demystify the purpose of the platform.
+In fact, Twitter’s CMO, Leslie Berland, put it best in her speech at CES in an attempt to demystify the purpose of the platform.
 She said, “Twitter is the place to see what’s happening.”
 Hell, it’s even right there when you go to compose a tweet!

 Unlike other social media platforms, Twitter’s main purpose and benefit is not to connect online with people you already know.

 On those other platforms (think Facebook, Instagram, SnapChat), most messages from businesses are an interruption to the social experience.
 Not so on Twitter – not at all.

 Again, people come with the intent of searching Twitter for information.
 You need to be the one to provide it to them.
 And in order to effectively introduce people to your content, tweets basically become interchangeable with headlines.

 So how do you write tweets (headlines) that get clicked?
 In this post, we’ll take a look at seven proven headline writing techniques and some examples of how those translate into tweets that drive traffic.